lgarron/web-worker-compat/README.md

 "classic" web worker.
 You can still "import" code instead of loading it all at once, but you have to use the completely different [`importScripts()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) which essentially requires communicating with global variables.
 I think some bundlers have basic support for this, but sharing code across workers and non-workers is definitely not simple.
+The simplest approach is to keep the worker code separate from non-worker code, but this still causes extra development overhead, is harder to debug, and might cause clients to load a significant amount of "duplicated" code.

 ## **Problem 2**: Keeping track of an extra entry point